coffee-loader

 From CoffeeScript 2 documentation:

-CoffeeScript 2 generates JavaScript that uses the latest, modern syntax.
+CoffeeScript 2 generates JavaScript using the latest, modern syntax.
 The runtime or browsers where you want your code to run might not support all of that syntax.
-In that case, we want to convert modern JavaScript into older JavaScript that will run in older versions of Node or older browsers; for example, { a } = obj into a = obj.a.
-This is done via transpilers like Babel, Bublé or Traceur Compiler.
+In that case, modern JavaScript needs to be converted into an older JavaScript that will run in older versions of Node or older browsers; for example: { a } = obj into a = obj.a.
+This conversion is done using transpilers like Babel, Bublé or Traceur Compiler.

 You'll need to install @babel/core and @babel/preset-env and then create a configuration file: